Transfer Severing Joint Tenancy in an Interest

 Select interest being affected.

-Select the recorded dealing number of the affected interest.
+Select the dealing number of the affected interest.

-Select the registered proprietor who wishes to sever the joint tenancy.
-Less than all registered proprietors must be selected.
+Select the registered interest holder who wishes to sever the joint tenancy.
+Less than all registered interest holders must be selected.

 Attachment Type - Statutory Declaration - Statement for Notice of Severance.